xbeat/Machine-Learning/README.md

 KV (Key-Value) caching is a powerful technique for storing and retrieving data efficiently.
 In Python, it's implemented using dictionary-like structures, allowing fast access to values based on unique keys.
 This slideshow will explore KV caching concepts, implementation, and practical examples using Python.

+## Time Series Visualization in Python From Raw Data to Insights

+Introduction to Time Series Visualization

+Time series visualization is a powerful tool for understanding and analyzing data that changes over time.
+It allows us to identify patterns, trends, and anomalies that might be difficult to spot in raw data.
+In this presentation, we'll explore various techniques for visualizing time series data using Python, starting from basic plots and progressing to more advanced visualizations.

 ## Automatic Error Detection in Tabular Datasets with Python

 Introduction to Automatic Error Detection in Tabular Datasets